 - Introduce yourself casually—maybe you hit it off with another mum at the local park.

-Connect With Other Single Mums: Real Stories of Finding Support
+How to Connect With Other Single Mums: Real Stories of Finding Support

 “I became a single mum when my son was two, and I felt completely lost.
 A friend suggested a single parent support group, and I was hesitant at first.
 But within weeks, I found a group of mums who really understood me.
-We go on playdates, have coffee catch-ups, and even plan holidays with other single parents.
-It’s changed my life.” – Emma, 34

 Maintaining Healthy Relationships Without Overwhelm

-Setting Boundaries to Protect Your Wellbeing
+Setting Boundaries to Protect Your Well-being

 Not every friendship group will be the right fit for you, and that is okay.
 It’s important to set boundaries to protect your emotional energy.